BFF flame logo

 Application Idols of the heart

-The idols might be lust for sex, money, position or other things, but no matter how well we dress, God is offended by our coming just as we are (as one popular song goes) before Him.
-The lust has to be turned back.
-We must recognize that the idols of the heart are as bad as the resulting action.
-Religious service and even big donations doesn't excuse anyone.
-God holds us accountable for our willingness to hold other things more important than obedience to His Word.
+Idols may be driven by desires for sex, money, status, or other things, but no matter how we dress, God is offended if we come to Him just as we are (as a popular song says).
+The lust must be repented of.
+We need to understand that the idols in our hearts are just as damaging as the actions they inspire.
+Religious acts and even large donations do not justify us.
+God holds us responsible for prioritizing other things over obeying His Word.

-Name five 'idols of the heart'.
-Which one do you struggle with most?
-If you ignore this idol, do you think it will be easy to understand God's will?
-How will it affect your time with God?
+Identify five ‘idols of the heart’.
+Which one do you find hardest to overcome?
+If you ignore this idol, do you think it will be easy to understand God’s will?
+How might this affect your time with God?

 2) Confession of our weaknesses is sufficient.
 (Ezekiel 14:6-8)

-Transparency1 is greatly valued in the relativistic age.
-The preacher is suppose to hang out his dirty laundry for everyone to see.
-This makes everyone feel more comfortable with their sins.
-If the preacher sins, then they can.
-Everybody can.
-For most people, confession means to tell how weak they were at some vulnerable point.
-The only problem with this concept is that it doesn't meet God's standards!
+Transparency is greatly valued in the relativistic age.
+The preacher is supposed to reveal his faults openly for everyone to see.
+This helps others feel more at ease with their own sins.
+If the preacher sins, then everyone can.
+For most people, confession involves admitting how vulnerable they were at a weak moment.
+However, the issue is that this approach doesn’t align with God’s standards!

 ”Therefore say to the house of Israel, ‘Thus says the Lord GOD, “Repent and turn away from your idols, and turn your faces away from all your abominations."
 (Ezekiel 14:6).